devstructure/blueprint-io/README.md

 ## Documentation

-Tutorials and API details will land in the [documentation](https://devstructure.com/docs/) soon.
+Tutorials will land in the [documentation](https://devstructure.com/docs/) soon.

+The HTTP [endpoints](https://devstructure.com/docs/endpoints.html) and [protocols](https://devstructure.com/docs/protocols.html) used by Blueprint I/O are documented so that others may run servers compatible with Blueprint I/O Server.

 ## Manuals